 What's the story?

-Monkey see, monkey do ... and the peddler too!
+Monkey see, monkey do ... and the peddler, too!
+He indulges in an afternoon nap and wakes to find a bunch of monkeys have swiped all the caps he planned to sell.
 He can't get the thieving, mimicking monkeys to give his caps back.
 He throws his own hat on the ground in frustration.
 Presto!
-The absurd behavior (monkeys' and peddler's) keeps readers wanting to return to this children's book classic.
+The pestering monkeys throw all the hats to the ground, too, and the peddler gets back to work.

 Is it any good?

 This retelling of an old folktale gently motors the story forward against a beautiful backdrop of an eastern eastern European village, caught on a drowsy day with only the peddler about.
 CAPS FOR SALE uses fun repetition and predictable rhythms that delight kids, from the mocking monkeys to the very particular order of the peddler's checked, gray, brown, blue, and red caps.
 Author Esphyr Slobodkina, an accomplished abstract artist, illustrates the story with line drawings and the colors of earth and sky, plus a rich barn-red.

 The smiling monkeys are a joy, and children love to see the irritated peddler stomping his feet and throwing his hat to the ground -- it looks more than a little like a child's tantrum.
 Be ready to read this one again and again; young listeners will happily chime in for the monkeys' teasing "tsz, tsz, tsz."

 Families can talk about the monkeys' silly behavior.
 Do you think they're taunting the peddler or are just curious and playful?

 Do you think the monkeys would be more cooperative if the peddler asked nicely for his caps back?

 What do you do when you get frustrated?

 |Number of pages:||48|

 |Publisher's recommended age(s):||4 - 7|